Your university merch store and your agency's e-commerce both fail the same accessibility audit

 Exactly what you get

 A Shopify store rebuilt to WCAG 2.1 AA, with purchase-order and invoice checkout, approval workflows, departmental reporting and integration into your institutional finance so orders aren't re-keyed.
 It serves card-paying public buyers and PO-driven university or agency departments from one storefront.
-Adjacent builds: a website for the broader public presence, accounting software integration for reconciliation, an inventory management system if you hold stock, and business intelligence dashboards over sales by department.
+Adjacent builds: a website for the broader public presence, accounting software integration for reconciliation, an inventory management system if you hold stock, and business intelligence (BI) dashboards over sales by department.

 How to choose a developer in Canberra